nikolap994/Cryptographic-JSON-Database/README.md

 # Cryptographic JSON Database

-Simple and powerfull tool that allows to encrypt and decrypt data in json database and save it to desired file.
+Simple and powerful tool that allows to encrypt and decrypt data in json database and save it to desired file.

 ![Logo](https://repository-images.githubusercontent.com/497405780/0aa0c8b3-bb2f-4d70-9bb2-4846d3829a53)